redeboer/BOSS_IniSelect_ORIGINAL/README.md

 ### BOSS Afterburner

-A repository of BOSS packages used for **initial** event selection.
+A repository of objects and scripts that can be used for **final** event selection.
+Here, you process the output of the BOSS IniSelect repository.

   * Source code on GitHub: [github.com/redeboer/BOSS_Afterburner](https://github.com/redeboer/BOSS_Afterburner)
   * Class documentation on GitPages: [redeboer.github.io/BOSS_Afterburner](https://redeboer.github.io/BOSS_Afterburner/index.html)